UK Edition Change

 Schools should strive not to give pupils homework where possible, the president of Ireland has suggested..
 In an utterance likely to be seized upon by children for years to come, in classrooms far ...

-5. President Michael D Higgins says homework should be banned in Ireland
+4. President Michael D Higgins has suggested homework should be done in

-6. Michael D Higgins calls for no homework policy in Ireland
+7. President Michael D Higgins says homework should be banned in Ireland

 8. President Michael D Higgins calls for school homework to be scrapped